-How do you know?
-Because the person omitted an action that hurt a person, persons and possibly reputations, etc.

-2. What sugar or knee-jerk behaviors (reacting) might you do if you got caught up in the mistaken goal?
+Scenario 2 Questions (READ ALL ANSWERS IN ORANGE after they share.)
+1. What presentation of misbehavior is this?
+Answer: Passive Destructive How do you know?
+Because the person omitted an action that hurt a person, persons and possibly reputations, etc. 2.
+What sugar or knee-jerk behaviors (reacting) might you do if you got caught up in the mistaken goal?
 Answer: You may be tempted to fire her, write her up to HR, find ways to get back at her, yell at her, lecture her and get mean and angry with her.
+3. What would redirecting (responding) look and sound like?
 Redirect Step 1: Think a new thought (that does not support this person's mistaken fearful belief).
 Answer: This person must be in pain or feel ashamed and undeserving in some way.
+Redirect Step 2: Don't take the behavior personally.
 Answer: Self-explanatory - inner work.
-Self and social awareness.

-Redirect Step 3: Establish or re-establish a relationship (get kind and curious).
+Self and social awareness. · Redirect Step 3: Establish or re-establish a relationship (get kind and curious).
 Answer: "Hey, what's going on?" or smile and say, "You are perfect, and so of course I expect that of you.
 You must have something going on that you feel less than perfect."

-Answer: \\\\\\ Talk to me.
+Redirect Step 4: Encourage this person to express pain.
+Answer:"Talk to me.
 Let me see if I can help you in any way."
+4. Note: How might this person up-the-ante when you redirect?
 Answer: "You're not my therapist; you're just my boss."

-Answer: "You're more than just my employee.
+Redirecting this move might look/sound like: Answer: "You're more than just my employee.
 I'm happy to take some time to support you by listening to what you have to say about anything that's bothering you."

+Time: minutes THITIC. minaces